-To request rides outside the DPRC's regular hours of operation, please call in advance the Parking and Transportation Office at (415) 338-1441, Monday - Friday, between the hours of 8:00 a.m. and 5:00 p.m.
-In the evening, requests can be made through the Department of Public Safety at (415) 338-7200.
+To request rides outside the DPRC's regular hours of operation, please call in advance the Parking and Transportation Office at (415) 338-1441, Monday - Friday, between the hours of 8:30 a.m. and 5:00 p.m.
+In the evening and weekends, requests can be made through the Department of Public Safety at (415) 338-7200.
 Same day requests are dispatched in the order that they are received and may be subject to delays depending on volume.

 What is Priority Registration and why is it important?

 Priority registration is for DPRC students to enroll in classes before the general student population registers.
 Students with disabilities need to give careful consideration to the specific impact of their disabilities when registering for classes.
 Factors like the physical location of the class, the time of day it is offered, and the amount of reading that is required can all significantly affect registration decisions for a student with a disability.
 To maximize each student’s disability management when planning his or her course load, the University provides priority registration to students with disabilities through the DPRC.
 Students with disabilities must register with the DPRC to be eligible for this service.